 How does the Summer CSA work?

-Members will receive weekly distributions of fresh, organic produce from early June through the middle of October.
+Members will receive weekly distributions of fresh, organic produce from the last week of May through the middle of October.
 The quantity and variety will vary with the time of year and the weather.
 We will distribute these boxes from our Ann Arbor Farmers’ Market stall on Wednesdays.
 The Washtenaw Food Hub will have 2 pick up days with Wed. from 6 – 8 PM and Sat.
 9 AM – noon.
 We also distribute at the Chelsea Farmers Market stall on Saturdays.
 Shares picked up on the farm in Chelsea will be available on Wednesdays and Fridays.
-These shares will cost $625.
+These shares will cost $640.
 A “share” feeds 2 people generously or a family of 4 with small children.
 Weekly newsletters, which list produce, recipes, and other farm information, will be available too.
 We also offer u-pick opportunities for berries, flowers, tomatoes, cucumbers, basil, beans, and other produce which members may want to buy in bulk and/or preserve.
 Many opportunities for community building exist with various farm events, kid days, cooking classes, and volunteer days.
 SIGN UP WITH BLUE LINK BELOW.

 You will receive your produce each week in a 1/2 bushel box that will have been stored in a cooler as soon as it is packed in the mornings on Harvest Days (Tuesdays and Fridays).
 There will be about 8-10 items in your share during the first 4 weeks.
 You´ll continue to receive more items as the season continues, ranging from 8 to 16 items.
 A good estimate is to think of the amount you would be receiving as about 1 grocery bag of produce in June and as the season progresses in July and August about 2 grocery bags.
 Then in September and October you may receive about 2 or 3 grocery bags worth of produce depending on the bounty of the harvest.